Updated: Apr 23

 Beginning at the heel, draw a straight line underneath the wings and along the solar surface of PIII.
 Extend this line until it touches the ground surface.

 Draw a straight line at the ground surface or one parallel to the ground surface.

 Be sure this line and the line you drew in Step 2 intersect.

 Using a protractor, measure the angle where the two lines meet.

-In the above case, the palmar angle is positive 10 degrees.
+In this case, the palmar angle is positive 10 degrees.

 Negative Palmar Angle

-In some instances the palmar angle can actually be negative as shown in the case below.
+In some instances the palmar angle can actually be negative as shown in this case.